 In all of these advertisements, be sure to mention:

 - What products are up for curbside pickup

 - The opt-in process for your email or SMS curbside pickup communications

 Once you start advertising, prepare for an increase in orders—and incoming texts.

-Want to try out business text messaging for curbside pickups?
-Test our platform for free today.
+Want to start using business text messaging for curbside pickups?
+Try out our text service for business today.